Admirals' Trial: The trial

-Unlike the Verona trial, which shad been carried out in the presence of the public, the Admirals' trial took place in a virtually deserted courtroom; there were no journalists or photographers, and even the relatives of the accused were forced to wait outside.
+Unlike the Verona trial, which had been carried out in the presence of the public, the Admirals' trial took place in a virtually deserted courtroom; there were no journalists or photographers, and even the relatives of the accused were forced to wait outside.
 The palace was guarded by the soldiers of the Republican National Guard, armed with machine guns.
 Campioni was the first to be questioned and his intervention lasted an hour and a half, while Mascherpa's was much shorter.
 The defense had summoned ten witnesses, but only three showed up in the courtroom; the lawyers then asked for the trial to be postponed, but the president, Blackshirt General Giuseppe Griffini, replied that he did not see the reason and immediately gave the floor to the Public Prosecutor, who began his indictment.
 Gibilaro asked for the death penalty for all four defendants.
 The trial ended at 7 pm, after which the court withdrew; after only a quarter of an hour in the council chamber, the president of the court pronounced the death sentence for all four admirals.
 Campioni and Mascherpa, together with the absent Pavesi and Leonardi, were sentenced to be shot in the chest "according to article 103 of the Military Criminal Code of War".

 The execution took place two days later, at dawn on 24 May 1944, at the Parma shooting range.
 Mussolini, who had personally pressured for a death sentence, refused any act of clemency and openly regretted not having been able to execute Pavesi and Leonardi as well.
 After the war, Campioni and Mascherpa were posthumously awarded the Gold Medal of Military Valor.